Stability conditions and quantum dilogarithm identities for Dynkin quivers: Preliminaries

 \subsection{Inducing hearts}

-Recall some notation and results from \cite{Q}.
-Let $\EGp(\qq{N})$ be the principal component of the exchange graph $\EG(\D(\qq{N}))$, that is, the component containing $\zero$.
+Recall some notation and results from \cite[\S~7.3]{Q}.
 There is a special kind of exact functors from $\D(Q)$ to $\D(\qq{N})$, known as the \emph{Lagrangian immersions} (L-immersions), see \cite[Definition~7.3]{Q}.
 Let $\h$ be a heart in $\D(\qq{N})$ with $\Sim\h=\{ S_1,...,S_n \}$.
 If there is a L-immersion